 - Digital Catechesis explores technology and media recommendations by tech-savvy catechetical leaders.

-- Books and Blogs offers recommended reading of new titles and online links curated by the Catechist staff.
+- Books and Blogs offers recommended reading and online links curated by the Catechist staff.

 - Features offer formation and inspiration.
 Each issue highlights a different focus.
-This year, after our inaugural September issue celebrates our 50th anniversary, CATECHIST will focus on the six tasks of catechesis.
 See the chart below.